 As business leader, they play a key role in shaping the future of the organization by sponsoring promising people, programs and ideas.
-At this milestone they have developed a distinct competence in several areas of expertise and often have a regional or national reputation.
-The professional influences the future of the organization though original concepts that often lead to changing the way business is done.
+At this milestone, they have developed a distinct competence in several areas of expertise and often have a regional or national reputation.
+The professional influences the future of the organization through original concepts that often lead to changing the way business is done.
 They are adept at seeing new business opportunities, motivating buy-in and gaining resources.
 They competently represent the organization on critical strategic issues, and are sought after to provide counsel and function at a peer level with other senior executives.

 The Six Principles of the Communication Profession